rtanglao/rt-fennec-gplay/README.md

 # rt-fennec-gplay
 scripts for working with firefox for android google play reviews and replies

-## 2018-04-19 refresh files from google play (stored on google drive for PPI reasons)
+## 2018-04-19 refresh files from google play (stored on google drive for PPI reasons) which are utf16 and convert to utf8

 ```bash
 iconv -f UTF-16 -t UTF-8  nov-2017-downloaded-april192018-reviews_reviews_org.mozilla.firefox_201711.csv > utf8-nov-2017-downloaded-april192018-reviews_reviews_org.mozilla.firefox_201711.csv